Paris 2024 Olympics: The good, the bad and the golden – DW – 08/11/2024

 Controversy and confusion

+"All that is being said about me on social media is immoral.
+I want to change the minds of people around the world," she said.

-Before that, the cleanliness of the River Seine had caught global attention.
+Before that, the cleanliness of the Seine River caught global attention.
 Training sessions and competition days were postponed due to the water quality.
 Though men's and women's competitions eventually went ahead, it wasn't the best look for the hosts, with sickness reported in some athletes.

 Stars of the Games

 In a sporting sense, plenty of big names delivered, most notably Simone Biles.
-The gymnast, who pulled out of some events in Tokyo because she was "[feeling] the weight of the world on [her] shoulders" roared back in Paris with three golds and a silver to make it 11 medals and seven golds in total.
+The American gymnast, who pulled out of some events in Tokyo because she was "[feeling] the weight of the world on [her] shoulders," roared back in Paris with three golds and a silver to come away with 11 career medals — seven golds in total.

-The Olympics have never been purely about success though.
+But the Olympics have never been purely about success.
 And in the social media age, meme-worthy moments have almost become their own discipline.

 Whether it was the contrast of casual-looking Turkish pistol shooter Yusuf Dikec with his more kitted-out opponents, Snoop Dogg popping up at seemingly every event or the unique breakdancing routine of Australian female entry Raygun, the online world was given no shortage of material.